jondlm/website/_posts/2015-02-09-elegant-diagrams.md

 ## Further reading

 I may update this post in the future as I learn more about graphiz.
-Here are a couple links I found useful once I knew basics:
+Here are a couple links I've found useful:

 - http://www.graphviz.org/doc/info/attrs.html
 - http://www.graphviz.org/pdf/dotguide.pdf